 • See KB #871973 -- Set up a test company that has a copy of live company data by using SQL Server 7.0, SQL Server 2000, SQL Server 2005, SQL Server 2008, or SQL Server 2012

 STEP 1 - DISTINCT YEARS

 Please run the scripts below to verify that the years are distinct in each table and do not overlap with each other, and also are consistent with the years in the GL tables.
+The same years should be in the AAG30000 as the GL20000 table, and the AAG40000 table with the GL30000 table.
+No years should overlap between the AA tables, or between the GL tables.
 If you find the same year listed in both open and history tables or scrambled between the tables or not consistent with the years in the GL tables, please open a support case for further assistance.
 Please include the results of all scripts.

 select distinct(YEAR1) from AAG30000 order by YEAR1